JamesParrott/sDNA_GH/README.md

 ##### Usertext tools
 ##### Data tools
 ###### Read_Usertext
 Reads Usertext from Rhino objects whose keys fit a customisable pattern.
-If no Geometry is provided, Read_From_Rhino is first called (unless `auto_get_Geom` = False).
+If no Geometry is provided, Read_From_Rhino is first called (unless `auto_get_Geom` = false).

 ###### Write_Usertext
 Write user text to Rhino objects using a customisable pattern for the keys.